stla/PlaneGeometry/cran-comments.md

 ## Summary

-This is the second version of the package.
-I have fixed the 'NOTE' raised by the CRAN checks.
+Third version of the package, including new features.
+The CRAN checks of the previous version were clean.

 ## Test environments

-* ubuntu 18.04, R 3.6.2
+* ubuntu 18.04, R 3.6.3
 * win-builder devel and release

 ## R CMD check results